James Clark McReynolds: Important opinions

 In his 27 years on the bench, McReynolds wrote 506 decisions, an average of just under 19 opinions for each term of the Court during his tenure.
 In addition, he authored 157 dissents, 93 of which were against the New Deal.

-McReynolds's fierce opposition to Franklin Roosevelt's New Deal legislation designed to provide relief to citizens and put people to work during the Great Depression resulted in his being classified as one of the "Four Horsemen", along with George Sutherland, Willis Van Devanter and Pierce Butler.
+McReynolds's fierce opposition to Franklin Roosevelt's New Deal legislation designed to provide relief to citizens and put people to work, but which greatly expanded the scope of the federal government during the Great Depression, resulted in his being classified as one of the "Four Horsemen", along with George Sutherland, Willis Van Devanter and Pierce Butler.
 McReynolds voted to strike down the Tennessee Valley Authority in Ashwander v.
 TVA, the National Industrial Recovery Act in Schechter Poultry Corp. v.
 United States, the Agricultural Adjustment Act of 1933 in United States v.
 Butler, the Bituminous Coal Conservation Act of 1935 in Carter v.
 Carter Coal Co., and the Social Security Act, 42 U.S.C. § 301 et seq., in Steward Machine Co. v.
 Davis, 301 U.S. 548 (1937).
 He continued to vote against New Deal measures after most of the Court shifted in 1937 to upholding New Deal legislation.
 Howard Ball called McReynolds "the most strident Court critic of Roosevelt's New Deal programs".

 As a confirmed opponent of federal authority aimed toward social ends or economic regulation, McReynolds had the "single-minded passion of a zealot".
 He was a "firm believer in laissez-faire economic theory", which he said was constitutionally enshrined.
 After the "Lochner era" ended in 1937—the Court's "switch in time that saved nine"—McReynolds became a dissenter.
 Unchanging through his 1941 retirement, his dissents continued to decry the federal government's exercises of power.
 In Steward Machine Co. v.
 Davis, 301 U.S. 548 (1937), he dissented from a decision upholding the Social Security Act.
 He wrote: "I can not find any authority in the Constitution for making the Federal Government the great almoner of public charity throughout the United States".